 - Find low-salt snacks you enjoy such as fruit, unsalted nuts, plain & unsalted popcorn, yoghurt, biscuits and crackers low in sodium.

 - Limit intake of salami, sausages, ham and other processed or cured meats.

-- Limit takeaways which are often high in salt and make these at home using fresh ingredients or ask for no added salt.
+- Limit takeaways which are often high in salt.
+Make them at home instead, using fresh ingredients.
+If you do but them, ask for no added salt.

 Sodium NZ Nutrition Foundation

 How to cut back on salt to boost your heart health NZ Heart Foundation

 Sodium NZ Nutrition Foundation, 2022

 How to cut back on salt to boost your heart health NZ Heart Foundation, 2020

 Hyponatremia – symptoms and causes Mayo Clinic, US, 2022